-Perhaps 85% of us are boring narcissists.
+Perhaps another 85% of us are what I call boring narcissists.
 You know what I mean.
-When they ask you how you’re doing, it becomes clear from their response – long, boring and utterly self-referential – that their real agenda is to highjack the conversation and make it completely about themselves.
+When they ask you how you’re doing, it becomes clear from their response – long, tedious and utterly self-referential – that their real agenda is to highjack the conversation and make it completely about themselves.
 They are shameless.
 As the old joke goes, once they finally tire out, they ask:

 Of course I’m referring here to the most extreme examples.
 But I contend that the general case remains true for most people.
 “You just got back from Europe?
 Really!
 Joan and I went to Europe five years ago, blah, blah…” Ten minutes of their travelogue/monologue goes by before you can get another word in.
 “You just finished the most incredible novel?
 Really?
 Let me tell you about…blah, blah.”
 They inhabit the world of selfies and reality shows; they create half of all Facebook posts, in which they let you know how happy they are and how fulfilling their lives have been.
 They “doth protest too much, methinks…”, says Shakespeare.

-On a broader level, some of us become political reactionaries, blaming the victims of racism (in classic American style) and lecturing them with, “Get over it!”
+There is a grain of authenticity in this response.
+But it also provides a justification for becoming politically reactionary, blaming the victims of racism (in classic American style) and lecturing them with, “Get over it!”
 Jerry Falwell actually said this: “This is America.
 If you’re not a winner, it’s your own fault.”

-Perhaps the mirror-opposite of the boring narcissists are the quiet, introverted types who listen not because they’re interested but only because they’re too shy to butt in and command attention with their own stories.
+Perhaps the mirror-opposite of the boring narcissists are the introverted types who listen not because they’re interested but only because they’re too shy to butt in and command attention with their own stories.
 Or perhaps more commonly they simply tune out.
 I can go there easily: if you start in with one of those self-centered narratives, I will quickly begin to – silently – recite baseball statistics.
-It’s really hard to pay attention.

 Didn’t these people ever learn social graces?
-Why, no, since interpersonal communications in America have long become a mere subset of the imperative to produce, succeed, accumulate, dominate and finally die as a winner.
-This is a world in which we older folks have had to accept that when we ask someone a “yes-or-no” question in an email or voice mail, no response at all apparently means “no.”
+Why, no, since much interpersonal communication in America has long devolved into a mere subset of the imperative to produce, succeed, accumulate, dominate and finally die as a winner.
+This is a world in which we older folks have had to accept that when we ask someone for a “yes-or-no” response in an email or voice mail, no response at all apparently means “no.”